-All students in 2016 will have access to our ultrafast broadband and a robust and secure Wi-Fi network to support and enhance their learning.
+All students have access to our ultrafast broadband and a robust and secure Wi-Fi network to support and enhance their learning.
 While it will not be compulsory, we would like all students to bring their own learning device to school every day.

 Rongotai College has changed our learning programmes to make use of a number of eLearning tools.
-Each student will have their own school Gmail account, access to course material and learning resources from our MOODLE Learning Management System and from GOOGLE Docs.
+Each student will have their own school Gmail account, access to course material and GOOGLE Docs.
 Students are able to access their timetable, results and other details through our portal.
-They are also able to print from their devices through our new online print service.
-Students use cloud storage within the Google environment as well as Dropbox and SkyDrive to store their documents.
+They are also able to print from their devices through our online print service.
+Students use cloud storage within the Google environment and may also use Dropbox and SkyDrive to store their documents.

 Our Website also provides parents with a “Parent Portal” that allows them to become more involved with their child’s progress at school.
 By going online, parents are able to view student timetables, up to date attendance data, course details and student results.